CareHub logo

 Meet Rupert

-Rupert sits inside a cancer story rather than outside it.
-That matters because treatment and caregiving change the emotional texture of daily life as much as they change the calendar.
-A companion presence, even a simple one, can make it easier to ask questions, tolerate uncertainty, and keep some steadiness in the room.
+That choice came from lived experience.
+Treatment and caregiving change the emotional texture of daily life as much as they change the calendar.
+A calm companion presence can make it easier to ask questions, tolerate uncertainty, and keep some steadiness in the room.

 The research base on human-animal interaction is still developing, but reputable public-health and NIH sources point in the same general direction: contact with animals can reduce stress for some people, ease loneliness, increase feelings of social support, and improve mood.
 NIH also notes that therapy dogs are used in hospitals and nursing homes to help reduce stress and anxiety, while stressing that results are mixed and context matters.